neon-age/Smart-Hierarchy/README.md

 ### Icons
 ![Icons](https://i.imgur.com/aVIzuCy.png)

-First object component is shown by default, and the last one for UI.\
+Last object component is shown by default.
+You can define "Types Priority" in Preferences.\
 Default icon is shown only when object is "Empty", i.e. it has no components and transform is not changed.

 ### Collections